smallfry1234567/smallfry.fun-for-alll/README.md

-## Welcome to GitHub Pages
+## Welcome to fun for all

-You can use the [editor on GitHub](https://github.com/smallfry1234567/smallfry.fun-for-alll/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+ [editor on GitHub](https://github.com/smallfry1234567/smallfry.fun-for-alll/edit/master/README.md) is a website that has a variety of games for everyone.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.